 4. Use manufacturing software to centralize QC data

-Digital tools such as production management software can streamline data collection, improve visibility, and support real-time decision-making.
-Centralized systems help businesses track quality metrics more efficiently and scale operations with confidence.
+Digital tools such as production management software or ERP can streamline data collection, improve visibility, and support real-time decision-making.
+Centralised systems help businesses track quality metrics more efficiently and scale operations with confidence.

 Conclusion